nychealth/EHDP-data/README.md

 This repository serves data used by the Environment and Health Data Portal.

 Details on data files and definitions are available in Readme files in each folder:
-- datafeatures
-- datastories
+- data-stories
 - export-scripts
 - geography
 - indicators
+- key-topics
-- neighborhoodreports
+- neighborhood-reports

 ## Contact us